 The Best Blow Dryer for All Hair Types

 Ions are either positively or negatively charged particles.
 Ionic particles react with wet hair, with the negative ions breaking down water molecules into smaller, more manageable particles without sapping the cuticle of all its moisture.
-This means it can dry wet hair quicker and still retain some moisture in the hair shaft, resulting in smoother, shinier locks in nearly half the time it takes as using a regular, non-ionic dryer.
+This means it can dry wet hair quicker and still retain some moisture in the hair shaft.
+This results in smoother, shinier locks in nearly half the time it takes as using a regular, non-ionic dryer.

-Ions also help offset the positive ions in hair, reducing the static on the surface of the shaft and help get rid of frizz and stubborn cowlicks.
+Ions also help offset the positive ions in hair, reducing the static on the surface of the shaft.
+They also help get rid of frizz and stubborn cowlicks.
 This makes it an ideal choice for thick or coarse hair that usually takes a while to dry, or for strands naturally prone to frizzing out.
-Take note that ionic blowdryers do the job in a shorter time, so be careful to adjust your drying times accordingly—stop when your hair feels dry, and not much longer.
+Take note that ionic blow dryers do the job in a shorter time, so be careful to adjust your drying times accordingly—stop when your hair feels dry, and not much longer.

 Best for: Dry, thick/coarse, curly/wavy, frizzy hair

 Tourmaline coating is one of the more recent innovations in blow-drying technology and is one of the best professionals hair dryer options.
 It makes use of ground-up or parts of tourmaline crystals, a semi-precious gemstone or mineral that produces only negative ions when heated, effectively sealing down the hair cuticle and encouraging a shinier, smoother hair shaft.
 Like an upgraded ionic hairdryer, tourmaline can run more expensive than an ionic hairdryer because of the rarity of this semi-precious stone.

-Ceramic is a material that’s made of clay that can be used in several parts of a blowdryer or as a coating on interior heating parts.
+Ceramic is a material that’s made of clay that can be used in several parts of a blow dryer or as a coating on interior heating parts.
 It’s an effective heat conductor that releases an even spread of infra-red heat, which helps dry hair gently and more uniformly, reducing the risk of hot spots.
 This is particularly helpful with dry hair or brittle locks prone to frying when overexposed to heat, as well as fine or thinning hair and hair with ringlets like natural textures and curls.
 So if you’re looking for the best blow dryer for fine hair, a ceramic dryer is the option for you.

 Usually, the higher, the better.
-A higher wattage means it’s powerful enough to dry your hair in a shorter amount of time, which is generally easier on your strands than subjecting your hair to heat for a longer period.
+A higher wattage means it’s powerful enough to dry your hair in a shorter amount of time.
+This is generally easier on your strands than subjecting your hair to heat for a longer period.
 Professional-grade hair dryers usually begin at 1300 watts.
 When searching for the best travel hair dryer, look for those that are lightweight and have the right voltage.

 2. Speed and heat settings

-You will need various levels of intensity to dry your hair at any given time, depending on how wet/damaged/processed, etc. it is.
-More speed and heat settings help give you the freedom to choose and personalize the optimal level that works for you: A medium-heat setting on a lower speed can help dry your hair evenly and more gently than a high setting on a fast speed.
-Also don’t forget to press that “Cool Shot” button most dryers come with nowadays: A blast of cool air on the shaft right before you finish helps seal down the cuticle, adding an extra dose of shine.
+You will need various levels of intensity to dry your hair at any given time.
+This depends on how wet/damaged/processed, etc. it is.
+More speed and heat settings help give you the freedom to choose and personalize the optimal level that works for you.
+A medium-heat setting on a lower speed can help dry your hair evenly and more gently than a high setting on a fast speed.
+Also don’t forget to press that “Cool Shot” button most dryers come with nowadays.
+A blast of cool air on the shaft right before you finish helps seal down the cuticle.
+This also adds an extra dose of shine.